 Credit earned from a Doctor of Pharmacy program prior to admission to MBKU may be eligible to be transferred into the College of Pharmacy and applied towards degree requirements.
-Transfer of credit requires the approval of the College of Pharmacy Dean and Vice President of Student Affairs.
-Both administrators will determine whether the credit is eligible for transfer and applicable to the Doctor of Pharmacy program.
+Transfer of credit requires the approval of the College of Pharmacy Dean.
+This administrator will determine whether the credit is eligible for transfer and applicable to the Doctor of Pharmacy program.
 Credits accepted for transfer do not compute into the MBKU GPA.

 Credit is considered for transfer at the student’s request at the time of initial application as a degree-seeking student.
 Students must submit official transcripts and letter of recommendation from the previous institution’s program director.
 To be eligible for transfer credit, the credit must be graduate credit earned at another U.S. regionally accredited institution.
 The credit must be earned within five years prior to first enrollment as an admitted student in the Doctor of Pharmacy program at the previous institution, and a minimum grade of C (2.00) must be earned.
 The course must be applicable toward a Doctor of Pharmacy degree.
 This policy does not apply to experiential coursework.